 - Sprinkles, optional, for garnish

-Melt Ghirardelli Melting Wafers as directed on package.
-Dip balls and place on parchment lined cookie
+- Melt the Ghirardelli Melting Wafers as directed on the package.

 *The latest Oreo packaging is less than 15 ounces.
 I added a couple extra Oreos to my food processor to make up for the shortage.